johnston9/MS3-Shot-Caller/README.md

    red as this was in keeping with my style intentions.
 I did however change it from Crimson to a bright red.
 See User Base page - Accessibility below for more on that issue.

-3. Lighthouse gave me an accessibility note  about the sidenav icon not having a name or label but this is also an intentional style choice and one that is common practice.
-   See User Base page - Accessibility below for more on that issue.

-4. On the User Base and Departments pages Lighthouse gave me a Best Practices messages regarding the image sizes.
+3. On the User Base and Departments pages Lighthouse gave me a Best Practices messages regarding the image sizes.
 See User Base page below for more on that issue.

-5. Lighthouse gave me an accessibility note for the select dropdown trigger on the Add Message page not having a label but it does have one for the outer select so this is a Materialize issue.
+4. Lighthouse gave me an accessibility note for the select dropdown trigger on the Add Message page not having a label but it does have one for the outer select so this is a Materialize issue.
    See Add Message page below for more on that issue.

+### Sumary of Issues resolved

+1. On first report Lighthouse gave me an accessibility note for the sidenav icon not having a name or label.
+   I added 'aria-label="Menu"' and the issue was resolved.

+2. On first report Lighthouse gave me an insecure link warning for the link to Cloudinary I put rel="noopener" in all links and the issue was resolved.

 ### Login page